-Managing projects in a small business setting can be deceptively challenging.
+Managing projects in a small business setting is deceptively simple.
 Sure, there are fewer people involved and fewer processes to navigate.
 But big businesses often have a dedicated project manager for marketing, another for sales, and another for product development.
 The small business project manager, on the other hand, oversees multiple departments and likely wears lots of other hats.

 It's important to find project management software that can help you maximize output while juggling everything else on your plate.
-We waded through over 75 project management software solutions to find tools that have a feature set specifically designed to work for small businesses.
-Here, we'll present the best of the best.
+We considered over 75 project management systems to find tools that have a feature set specifically designed to work for small businesses.
+After extensive testing, we narrowed it down to the best solutions.

-The 8 best project management apps for small businesses
+The best project management software for small teams

 Asana for ultimate project flexibility